H. Lyman Saÿen: Paris

 Their only child, Ann, was born in 1912.
 With the beginning of the World War I, the young family was forced to return to Philadelphia in August 1914.

 Philadelphia

 After returning to the United States, Saÿen terminated his part of the contract with Wanamaker's to focus on his art while his wife, Jeannette, was welcomed back to The North American as a fashion journalist.
 Saÿen became heavily involved with the emerging American modern art movement while staying engaged with technical issues.
 He held one-man exhibitions at the Philadelphia Sketch Club in 1914 and again in 1916.
-He died in his home in 1918 at the very early age of 43.
+Along with fellow Philadelphia Modernist Morton L. Schamberg, he organized the first exhibition of Modern Art in Philadelphia at the McClees Gallery on Walnut Street in 1916, introducing Philadelphians to works by Marcel Duchamp, Henri Matisse, Pablo Picasso, Man Ray, and Georges Braque, among others.
+He died in his home at the very early age of 43, a victim of the 1918 Influenza Pandemic.

 Self-regulating x-ray tube

 X-rays are generated when high energy electrons are stopped by a hard target.
 In the earliest tubes, the electrons were generated by the collision of positive ions with the cathode.
 To produce the ions, a low pressure gas had to be maintained inside the tube.
 Unfortunately, as this type of tube is used, the low pressure gas is gradually depleted causing the tube current and therefore the x-ray output to fall.
 The operator could compensate for this by increasing the voltage on the tube, but this would produce "harder" or more penetrating x-rays.
 In many cases this degraded the image quality.
 One early solution was to introduce a small amount of gas back into the tube.
 Unfortunately this procedure was difficult to control and it only provided a temporary solution.
 Saÿen's design solved this problem by a clever strategy that ensured a constant gas pressure in the tube.
 As the gas in the main part of the Saÿen tube (see photo) is depleted, the electrical resistance in the tube would increase causing the current to take a lower resistance path: a spark through the air gap to the wire leading to the smaller bulb.
 That current would heat the material in the small bulb and cause it to release gas back into the main tube.
 Once the gas pressure rose in the main tube, its electrical resistance would drop back into normal operating range.
 The gas pressure in the tube could be adjusted by controlling the size of the air gap: a larger gap meant that the tube would operate at a higher voltage with harder (higher energy, more penetrating) x-rays.
 Saÿen used potash (potassium hydroxide, KOH) in the side bulb but other chemicals that would outgas when heated were also used.
 James W. Queen & Company manufactured and sold the "Queen Self Regulating X-Ray Tube" for several years.